-SPH IH 943: Directed Study in Global Health for the Culminating Experience
+SPH GH 943: Global Health Directed Study for Culminating Experience

-SPH IH 950: Culminating Experience in Global Health
+SPH GH 950: Culminating Experience in Global Health I

 Zero-credit option for completing the required culminating experience in global health.
 Students may register in fall, spring, or summer.
 Students must select a culminating experience option, complete the required documents with the Academic Services Coordinator, and register online for the class.
 Registering accords the student part-time status.
 Students who do not finish their culminating experience in the semester in which they registered for IH950 must register for IH951 in the next semester.

-SPH IH 951: Culminating Experience in Global Health, Part II
+SPH GH 951: Culminating Experience in Global Health II

 Students who do not finish their culminating experience in the semester in which they registered for IH950 must register for IH951 in the next semester.
 IH950 and IH951 are zero-credit options for completing the required culminating experience in global health.
 Students may register in fall, spring, or summer.
 Students must select a culminating experience option, complete the required documents with the Academic Services Coordinator, and register online for the class.
 Registering accords the student part-time status.